 Contribute to the Richard Stites Memorial Lecture Fund.
 After clicking the link, select "Other" and write "Richard Stites Fund" in the box.
 Donors may also call Georgetown's Gift Processing department directly to make a gift by phone at 1-202-687-1789.

-Georgetown University's Center for Russian, East European, and Eurasian Studies, founded in 1959, is a U.S. Department of Education Title VI funded National Resource Center.
+Georgetown University's Center for Russian, East European, and Eurasian Studies, founded in 1959, oversees one of the top MA programs of its kind in the country.
 CERES provides a library, lectures, luncheon discussions, and numerous contact with internationally known scholars in several disciplines: literature, culture, economics, and politics of the broad post-Communist world.
-The language departments offer courses in Russian, Polish, Turkish, Persian, and Ukrainian (as well as French, German, Latin, and others).
+The language departments offer courses in Russian, Polish, Turkish, Persian, and Ukrainian (as well as French, German, Latin, and many others).

 Washington, DC has become one of the premier centers of Russian Studies in the United States.
 Georgetown hosts the Russian History Seminar of Washington DC , which brings together scholars and graduate students in fields related to Russian, Soviet, and Eurasian history and culture.
 Created in spring 2004, and drawing regular participants from around the region, the Russian History Seminar has rapidly become one of the most dynamic gatherings of its kind in the country.
 In addition to Georgetown University's faculty across many disciplines in Russian and East European Studies and its own library resources, the Washington, DC location affords students the opportunity to conduct research in the Library of Congress, the National Archives, and the Holocaust Museum Library and Holocaust Museum archival collections, all of which house sources.
 The Kennan Institute for Advanced Russian Studies of the Wilson Center regularly holds symposia and lectures by distinguished scholars and policy figures on matters pertaining to the area.